qijia00/EmbeddedSystemScripts_FunctionStressTest/README.md

-# EmbeddedSystemScripts_FunctionalAndStressTest
+# PerformanceAndFunctionalTest_EmbeddedSystemScripts
-Sample embedded functional and stress test scripts I created for ultrasound and laser systems.
+Sample functional and stress test scripts I created for ultrasound and laser systems from the embedded engineering mode (script engine was based on C++).
 Dependencies have been removed for privacy reasons.